syseleven/heat-examples/single-server-with-existing-network/README.md

 References the external network connected to the internet.

 **net**
-Defines ID of the network to connect the instance port to.
+Defines the ID of the network to connect the instance port to.

 **image**
 Image to build the instance.